Contents

 One German drone licence becomes two EU drone licences

 Until now, there was one German drone licence and you either had it or you didn't.
 This is now being replaced by two EU drone driving licences.
-You can memorise the two as a small and large EU drone driving licence.
-The German drone licence, i.e. the proof of knowledge according to §21d LuftVO, is only valid until 31.12.2023.
-However, this can only be used in combination with the new small EU drone licence.
-Please note: The DMFV or DAeC instruction certificates or a private pilot licence are not valid for operating drones!
+You can memorise the two as a small and a large EU drone driving licence.
+The German drone licence, i.e. the proof of knowledge according to §21d LuftVO, was only valid until 31.12.2023.
+However, this can only be used in combination with the new small EU drone driving licence.
+Attention: Certificates of instruction from the DMFV or DAeC or a private pilot licence are not valid for operating drones!

 New EU weight classes from C0 to C4

 What sounds cumbersome at first is a very clever idea.
-In future, manufacturers will be obliged to label every drone they produce.
+In future, manufacturers will be obliged to label every drone they produce with a plate.
 The label will then say C0, C1, C2, C3 or C4.
 There will also be a small label stating where I am allowed to fly my new drone in class C0, C1, C2, C3 or C4.
 The classes are defined according to take-off weight as follows:

 A simple principle applies: the lighter the drone, the closer I can fly to uninvolved persons.
 To implement this simple rule, three categories A1, A2 and A3 have been defined:

-• A3: up to 150 metres from residential/commercial/industrial and recreational areas and at a large distance from uninvolved persons
+- A3: up to 150 m from residential/commercial/industrial and recreational areas and at a large distance from uninvolved persons

 And tada!
 If we put C's and A's together, we end up with the current rules, which are: